+We begin our AEW Talent Profile series with part 1 of the one and only, Cody.
 All In, which took place this past September, was noteworthy for numerous reasons.
-Not only was it indicative of the thriving nature of independent wrestling, but it set a chain of events into motion that would shake the foundation of professional wrestling as a whole.
+Not only was it indicative of the thriving nature of independent wrestling.
+But it set a chain of events into motion that would shake the foundation of professional wrestling as a whole.
 Enter All Elite Wrestling, an independent promotion that was officially announced earlier this month.
 From the omission of traditional wrestling writers to discussions of equal pay to the signing of various talent, AEW had the wrestling world talking.

-Cody Rhodes – the half-brother of Dustin Runnels, aka Goldust, and son of Virgil Runnels Jr., aka Dusty Rhodes – started in Ohio Valley Wrestling in 2006.
+Cody Rhodes – the half-brother of Dustin Runnels, aka Goldust, and son of Virgil Runnels Jr., aka Dusty Rhodes.
+He started in Ohio Valley Wrestling in 2006.
 In OVW, he worked with the likes of Paul Burchill and Shawn Spears, the latter of whom would go on to be known as Tye Dillinger.
 Cody’s run in OVW would be brief, though, as he would be main roster-bound.

 In July of 2007, Cody made his Monday Night RAW debut, immediately embroiled in a feud with Randy Orton after The Legend Killer disrespected his father.
 This led to Cody challenging Orton in singles competition numerous times, and while the young Rhodes came out on the losing end of these encounters, his heart and determination were evident.
 Cody’s gutsy bravado persisted in his next major program, which saw him challenging Hardcore Holly.
 Not unlike his battles with Orton, Cody would be defeated in multiple singles matches.
 However, Cody’s competitive nature resonated with Holly, which led to them becoming a tag team.
 This new duo would win the World Tag Team Championship the following December from Lance Cade and Trevor Murdoch, which marked Cody’s first title victory in WWE.

 As a member of The Legacy, Cody would help Orton win the 2009 Royal Rumble, as well as become involved in a prominent feud with the McMahon family.
 The Legacy would feud with D-Generation-X thereafter.
 The Legacy exhibited volatility in 2010, though, as Orton became increasingly frustrated with Cody and DiBiase’s failed attempts to help him achieve success.
 Over time, the stable dissolved.
 This resulted in the three Legacy members facing off in a triple threat match at WrestleMania XXVI, where Orton defeated Cody and DiBiase.

 Following his draft to SmackDown in 2010, Cody would start to develop a new “dashing” personality.
-“Dashing” Cody Rhodes, which was reminiscent of such vain, self-absorbed talents of wrestling’s past as “The Model” Rick Martel, was obsessed with his outward appearance, so much so that he would not only provide grooming pointers, but criticize fans in attendance he deemed less than attractive.
+“Dashing” Cody Rhodes, which was reminiscent of such vain, self-absorbed talents of wrestling’s past as “The Model” Rick Martel, was obsessed with his outward appearance, so much so that he would not only provide grooming pointers but criticize fans in attendance he deemed less than attractive.
 During this time, Cody aligned himself with Drew McIntyre.
 Though their partnership was short-lived, they managed to win the WWE Tag Team Championship at Night of Champions in a tag team turmoil match.
 For Cody, this period was less about championship highlights and more about character development, as the “Dashing” persona illustrated great range from the son of one of the most charismatic performers in wrestling history.

 The following year marked another character change for Cody.
 In January of 2011, in a match with Rey Mysterio, Cody would have his nose broken by the luchador’s knee brace.
-He would no longer consider himself dashing, instead focusing on his perceived outward ugliness and that of those around him.
+He would no longer consider himself dashing, instead of focusing on his perceived outward ugliness and that of those around him.
 The facial imperfections of others were so grotesque to Cody that he instructed assistants to pass around paper bags, ordering fans to wear them during shows.
 What made his character intriguing was that he wore a clear mask; while he regarded himself as horrific, the mask in question revealed no facial abnormalities.

 Next time, we will look into Cody’s career from the fallout of Battleground to today.
 See you then!